-With software development becoming the fastest growing component of NRE costs for both SoC and final product development, the challenges of developing, integrating, validating, and optimizing software in the context of hardware are dominating the embedded design process.
+With software development becoming the fastest growing component of NRE costs for both SoC and final product development, the challenges of developing, integrating, validating, and optimizing software in the context of complex hardware architectures are dominating the embedded design process.
 Thus it has become a necessity to make a fast, accurate, and low-cost simulation model of the hardware available early to the embedded software team.

 - Early availability of hardware model for software integration

 - Sufficiently fast simulation model for OS and application software validation

 - Alignment of hardware design with software requirements